Petty scores 23 as Tide rolls over Vanderbilt 77-62

 Nashville, Tenn.
+(AP)When John Petty Jr. gets his shot going, he’s almost impossible to stop.

-(AP)John Petty Jr. scored 23 points, including five 3-pointers, and grabbed 10 rebounds to lead Alabama to a 77-62 win at Vanderbilt on Wednesday night.
+Wednesday was one of those nights as the junior guard scored 23 points, including five 3-pointers, and grabbed 10 rebounds to lead the Crimson Tide to a 77-62 win at Vanderbilt.

+“He just catches fire sometimes,” Alabama coach Nate Oats said.
+“I mean, he might be the best shooter I’ve ever coached in my life.
+Once he gets going and gets in rhythm, shoot, that thing looks like it’s going in every time he releases it.”

 Kira Lewis Jr. added 16 points, seven rebounds and five assists for the Crimson Tide, who had four scorers in double figures.